Whooping cough (pertussis) care?

 I am looking for the best resources on pertussis, for adults and children.
 My son has a possible diagnosis, but the culture takes weeks for a result.
 Where can I research supportive care for suspected pertussis?

-By reading up on pertussis while waiting for your son's test results, you'll be able to help him beat the infection if his diagnosis is confirmed.
-Bordetella pertussis is a highly contagious bacterium that causes infection in the respiratory system and uncontrollable coughing, also known as whooping cough.
-Although whooping cough can be particularly dangerous for infants, most people recover well with proper treatment.
+By reading up on pertussis while waiting for your son's test results, you'll be better able to help him beat the infection if his diagnosis is confirmed.
+Bordetella pertussis is a highly contagious bacterium that causes infection in the respiratory system and uncontrollable coughing fits, also known as whooping cough.
+Although whooping cough can be particularly dangerous for infants, most people recover successfully with proper treatment.
+Below you'll find some basic information about the condition in addition to a few referrals to other reliable resources.

 - Runny nose